 Ideally, families represent a supportive structure from which we draw strength and feedback, individuals whom we care for, and with whom we feel close and comfortable.
-A favourable family environment allows us to openly share thoughts and feelings.
+A favourable family environment allows us to share thoughts and feelings openly.
 But in reality, few families meet this expectation, and in some cases, families are far from ideal, associated instead with- stress, misunderstanding, anger, disconnection, and unmet needs.

 Family problems often result in challenging, frustrating, and painful interactions.
 Family therapy provides members with appropriate tools to improve communication and resolve conflicts.
-Families can expect to learn to understand and accept one another better and to work proactively towards breaking unhealthy patterns.
+Families can expect to learn to understand and accept one another better and work proactively to break unhealthy patterns.

 Family therapy can help you strengthen strained relationships with your partner, children, or other members of your family.
 You could talk about specific concerns like marital or financial troubles, parent-child conflict, or the effects of substance misuse or mental illness on the entire family.
 Any family circumstance that creates stress, sadness, rage, or conflict can benefit from family therapy.
 It can help you and your family better understand one another and acquire coping techniques to help you become closer.
 Several family members are usually brought together for treatment sessions in family therapy.
 A family member may, however, consult a family therapist on their own.

 Evaluating many areas of family functioning and relationships should typically require 3–5 sessions with the entire family, but this depends on the needs of the family and the issues they are facing.

 Any family circumstance that creates stress, sadness, rage, or conflict can benefit from family therapy.
 It can help you and your family better understand one another and acquire coping techniques to help you become closer.